AUSTRAC enrolment opens 31 March — compliance deadline: 1 July 2026

 AML Compliance for Real Estate Agents — Your New Legal Obligation Starts July 1

 Australia's AML/CTF Tranche 2 laws make compliance mandatory for all property professionals.
 Enrolment opens 31 March.
-Act now or face up to $555,000 in penalties.
+Act now or face civil penalties up to $6.26 million.

 Take the Free Readiness Quiz →